Target Heart Rate Calculator

 Comparing the Formulas

 Why do we offer different calculation methods?
-Because "one size fits all" doesn't work for heart health.
+Because one size fits all does not work for heart health.

 1. The Haskell & Fox Formula